 Although the Company believes that its estimates of fair value are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value.
 For fair value measurements in Level 3, changing one or more of the assumptions used to reasonably possible alternative assumptions would have the following effects.

-(Rs. in millions)

-Particulars Mar ch 31, 2020 March 31, 2019 Effect in Other Comprehensive Income
+Particulars Mar March 31, 2021 ner Comprehensive Effect in Other Comprehensive Income Favourable Unfavourable Favourable Unfavourable Loans 5.03 4.99 6.09 6.09

-er Comprehensive ncome

-Favourable Unfavourable Favourable Unfavourable

-Loans 6.09 6.09 4.57 4.55